knpuniversity/javascript/knpu/ep3-webpack/hot-module-replacement.md

 to this, the console will *not* clear logs when the page reloads.

 Refresh once more... wait for the page to load... and then clear the console.
-Go make another change to the app, the move back.
+Go make another change to the app, then move back.
 It says "App updated", "Recompiling", but then it refreshes the whole page!

 These messages are coming from the HMR system.
 And check this out: it says